-The proposed approach for automatic ground truth generation primarily based on document image retrieval system.
+The proposed approach for automatic ground truth generation is based on document image retrieval system.
 Figure 1 shows the complete flow of proposed approach.
-To perform retrieving the electronic version of the camera captured document image document level matching is performed using the document retrieval system (Figure 1(a), Section 3.1).
-Figure 2 shows the LLAH based document retrieval system which is used for retrieving the same document.
-In addition to the retrieved document, area which corresponds to the camera captured document is also computed by LLAH.
-Using this corresponding area, part level processing is performed on the retrieved and the captured image (Figure 1(b), Section 3.2).
-Finally, the parts after transformation are used for word level matching and transformation to extract corresponding words in both images and their ground truth information from PDF (See figure 1(c), Section 3.3).
+Document level matching (Figure 1(a), Section III-A) is performed by retrieving the electronic version of the camera captured document image using the document retrieval system.
+Figure 2 shows the LLAH based document retrieval system used for retrieving the same document.
+Along with the retrieved document, the region which corresponds to the camera captured document is also estimated by LLAH.
+Using this corresponding region, part level matching and transformation are performed on the retrieved and the captured image (Figure 1(b), Section III-B).
+Finally, the transformed parts from the captured and the retrieved images are used for word level matching and transformation to extract corresponding words in both images and their ground truth information from PDF (See Figure 1(c), Section III-C).